HG Thor Epoxy Fretless Testimonials: |

 one master craftsman himself when it comes to graphic art!- hgt)

-"Jericho"-sound from my own fingers.
+the "Jericho"-sound from my own fingers.
 I had made many (mostly cosmetical)

 upgrades to the bass during the years, but only the epoxy fingerboard did all of